BRIEF

 were capable of infecting humans.
 However, about 15 years ago, in

-New York, they discovered that a woman was infected with one of the
+New York, they discovered that a woman was infected with one of

-simian plasmodiums, previously believed to infect only simians
+the simian plasmodiums, previously believed to infect only simians

 (apes, monkeys).
 Therefore, they added that plasmodium species (P.

-Knowlesis) to the other four plasmodiums known to infect humans; P.
+Knowlesis) to the other four plasmodiums known to infect humans;

-Falciparum, P. Ovale, P. Vivax, and P. Malarie.
-These 5 plasmodium
+P. Falciparum, P. Ovale, P. Vivax, and P. Malarie.
+These 5

-(Chronic Fatigue Syndrome) and/or IBS-D (Irritable Bowel Syndrome -
+Disease) and/or CFD (Chronic Fatigue Syndrome) and/or IBS-D

-Diarrhea), and/or IBD (Inflammatory Bowel Disease).
+(Irritable Bowel Syndrome - Diarrhea), and/or IBD (Inflammatory

-Plasmodium infected RBCs are not capable of performing their normal
+Plasmodium infected RBCs are not capable of performing their

-increase the level of bilirubin in the blood.
-The liver might not be
+merozoites, they increase the amount of biliverde in the blood.

 able to process the excess bilirubin, and might dump (into the

-intestine) some of bilirubin unconjugated (oil soluble)
+intestine) some unconjugated bilirubin (oil

-instead of the normally conjugated bilirubin (water soluble).
-This
+soluble) instead of the normally conjugated bilirubin

-it brown).
+conjugated bilirubin (turning it brown).

 Depending on the number of RBCs that are infected, the infected